anreig/ionicrecipepuppy/README.md

 ## Development server

-Run npm install to install dependencies.
+Run **npm install** to install dependencies.

+    npm install

-Run ionic serve for a dev server.
+Run **ionic serve** for a dev server.
 Navigate to http://localhost:8100/.
 The app will automatically reload if you change any of the source files.

+    ionic serve

 ## Improvements TODO